karmada-io/karmada/docs/proposals/service-discovery/README.md

 ## Summary

 With the current `ServiceImportController` when a `ServiceImport` object is reconciled, the derived service is prefixed with `derived-` prefix.

+This Proposal propose a method for multi-cluster service discovery using Kubernetes native Service, to modify the current implementation of Karmada's MCS.
+This approach does not add a `derived-` prefix when accessing services across clusters.

 ## Motivation